 Drugs that were not subject to applications approved between 1938 and 1962 were not subject to DESI review.
 For a period of time, the FDA did not challenge the marketing of these drugs without approval.
 In 1984, however, spurred by serious adverse reactions to one of these products and concerns expressed by Congress, FDA undertook an assessment of the products under an initiative known as the "Prescription Drug Wrap-Up."
 Most of these drugs contain active ingredients that were first marketed prior to the enactment of the FFDCA.
-Several of our marketed pharmaceutical products fall within this category.
+One of our marketed pharmaceutical products falls within this category.

 The FDA has asserted that all drugs subject to the Prescription Drug Wrap-Up are on the market illegally unless they fall within two "grandfather" exceptions to the new drug definition.
 The first is a provision in the new drug definition exempting drugs that were on the market prior to the passage of the FFDCA and that contain the same representations concerning the conditions of use as they did prior to passage of the FFDCA.
-The 1962 Amendments also exempt drugs that were not new drug prior to the passage of the 1962 Amendments and that have the same composition and labeling as they had prior to the passage of the 1962 Amendments and that have the same composition and labeling as they had prior to the passage of the 1962 Amendments and that have the same composition very narrowly.
-Therefore, the FDA could commence enforcement action at any time regarding any or all of our unapproved prescription products.
+The 1962 Amendments also exempt drugs that were not new drugs prior to the passage of the 1962 Amendments and that have the same composition and labeling as they had prior to the passage of the 1962 Amendments.
+The FDA and the courts have interpreted these two exceptions very narrowly.
+Therefore, the FDA could commence enforcement action at any time regarding our unapproved prescription product.
 The FDA requested us to discontinue the manufacturing and distribution of our epinephrine injection, USP vial product, which has been marketed under the "grandfather" exception to the FDA's "Prescription Drug Wrap-Up" program.
 We discontinued selling this product in the second quarter of 2017.
-For the years ended December 31, 2017, 2016, and 2015 we recognized \$17.8 million, \$18.6 million, and \$7.8 million, in net revenues for the sale of this product, respectively.
-The charge of \$3.3 million was included in the cost of revenues in our consolidated statements of operations for the year ended December 31, 2016 to adjust the related inventory and firm purchase commitment to their net realizable value due to the anticipated discontinuation of the product.
-Additionally, in September 2017, the FDA granted approval of our ANDA for Sodium Bicarbonate injection.
+In April 2020, the FDA granted approval of our Epinephrine Injection USP 30mg/30mL Multiple Dose Vial.